KnockerPulsar/ecs/README.md

   <img src="images/win_screen.png" alt="Win screen preview">
 </div>

 This library is an implementation of the ECS architecture pattern, _with a twist_.
-It has four five pillars.
+It has five main pillars.
 1. Entities: collections of components
 2. Components: Carry data
 3. Systems: Manipulate data